bdrhoa/podiobooks_docker/README.txt

 Here's how to get this all up and going with Docker.

+The "install.sh" script in this directory should do all of this for you except step 5.

 0) Build all your images by going into each subfolder and running the 'build.sh' script in there.
+(Or run build-all.sh in this dir).

 1) Get your data container going by running the 'run.sh' in the podiobooks-data folder.
 That will create a container, but it immediately quits.
 That's OK, it doesn't need to stay running to hold it's volumes open.